As used in this chapter:

-(B) "Credible data" means scientifically valid chemical, physical, or biological water quality monitoring data concerning surface waters, including qualitative scoring of physical habitat characteristics and the sampling of fish, macroinvertebrates, and water quality, that have been collected by or submitted to the director and that comply with the requirements established in this chapter.
+(C) "Credible data" means scientifically valid chemical, physical, or biological water quality monitoring data concerning surface waters.This includes qualitative scoring of physical habitat characteristics and the sampling of fish, macroinvertebrates, and water quality, that have been collected by or submitted to the director and that comply with this chapter.
 Credible data may include historical data if the director identifies compelling reasons as to why the data are credible.

-(G) "Federal environmental agency," as used in this chapter, means an agency of the United States government, or a department, division, or program in an agency of the United States government, whose primary function includes protection, management, study or assessment of the environment, natural resources or ecological systems, including but not limited to:
+(H) "Federal environmental agency," means an agency of the United States government, or a department, division, or program in an agency of the United States government, whose primary function includes protection, management, study or assessment of the environment, natural resources or ecological systems, including but not limited to, the following:

-(6) The forest service, the natural resources conservation service, and the agricultural research service in the United States department of agriculture ; and
+(6) The forest service, the natural resources conservation service, and the agricultural research service in the United States department of agriculture.

 (7) The Ohio river valley water sanitation commission (ORSANCO).

-(I) "Headwater habitat evaluation index (HHEI)" means an assessment methodology of the principal physical and riparian stream habitat features in primary headwater habitat streams.
+(I) "Headwater habitat evaluation index (HHEI)" means an assessment methodology of the principal physical and riparian stream habitat features in headwater streams.

 (J) "Historical data" means data that are more than five years old.

-(O) "Quality assurance plan" (synonymous with "quality assurance manual" for the purposes of this chapter) means a document that details a laboratory's procedures to assure the accuracy and reproducibility of analytical results.
+(N) "Quality assurance plan" or "quality assurance manual" means a document that details a laboratory's procedures to assure the accuracy and reproducibility of analytical results.
 A quality assurance plan includes information about laboratory personnel and their qualifications as well as laboratory equipment, methods, data management, and other specific procedures related to and including sample analysis.

-(S) "State environmental agency," as used in this chapter, means an agency within the executive branch of the government of the state of Ohio, or a department, division, or program in an agency within the executive branch of the government of the state of Ohio, whose primary function includes protection, management, study or assessment of the environment, natural resources or ecological systems, including but not limited to:
+(Q) "State environmental agency," means an agency within the executive branch of the government of the state of Ohio, or a department, division, or program in an agency within the executive branch of the government of the state of Ohio, whose primary function includes protection, management, study or assessment of the environment, natural resources or ecological systems, including but not limited to, the following:

-(5) The bureau of underground storage tank regulations in the state fire marshall division of the Ohio department of commerce; and
+(5) The bureau of underground storage tank regulations in the state fire marshal division of the Ohio department of commerce.